In this Article

 When your motorcycle is a total loss, your insurance company must pay you its full market value, minus any deductibles.

-This is different from a motorcycle’s actual cash value (ACV), which represents the replacement cost minus depreciation of a damaged bike at the time of the loss.
+Fair market value is different from a motorcycle’s actual cash value (ACV), which represents the replacement cost (for a new bike) minus depreciation of a damaged bike at the time of the loss.
+Sometimes an appraiser for your insurance provider may determine that the actual cash value is similar to the fair market value, but this is not always the case.

-Just like with a totaled car, the insurance company must pay the full market value, minus any deductibles.
+Just like with a totaled car, the insurance company must pay the full market value, minus any deductibles for motorcycle claims.
 The full market value is the value of the motorcycle at the time of the accident, not the time of the purchase.
 Usually, the full market value is less than the purchase value as depreciation, miles driven, wear and tear are factored in and deducted from the motorcycle’s value.
-If your motorcycle has low miles and well-maintained, it will be worth more when calculating fair value.
+If your motorcycle has low miles and is well-maintained, it will be worth more when calculating fair value.

 Under the Illinois total loss formula, the cutoff value of repair is the fair market value of the motorcycle prior to the accident minus its scrap value.
-If the actual cost of repair exceeds this value, then the motorcycle is considered a total loss, and an insurance company has no obligation to pay for repairs.
+If the repair costs exceed this value, then the motorcycle is considered a total loss, and an insurance company has no obligation to pay for repairs on the totaled motorcycle.

 Auto shops typically use three types of parts to perform repairs.
 Naturally, high quality, original parts are the most expensive, and insurance companies avoid paying for these parts whenever possible.